Bangladesh travel guide

 Safety Information :

 The security situation in Bangladesh is fluid and travellers should contact their local embassy for advice closer to the time of travel.
 All protests should be avoided in case they turn violent.
-Chittagong Hill Tracks should be avoided by all tourists as they have had recent political unrest and violence.
+Chittagong Hill Tracts should be avoided by all tourists as they have had political unrest and violence in the past.
 Armed robbery and theft is a problem especially in poor urban areas.
 Pickpocketing and purse snatching are common and directed at foreign travellers.
 Travellers should avoid walking or taking public transport at night because of crime.
 However city transport can be dangerous due to road and traffic conditions at all times.
 Ferries also result in fatalities each year.
 Monsoon season cyclones and flooding are a threat especially on coastal regions and near rivers.